brafdlog/caspion/README.md

 - A basic UI for configuration
 - A configuration for automatically classifying transactions to categories according to predefined patterns

+## Running the app
+You can download the app from [here](https://github.com/brafdlog/budget-tracking/actions?query=branch%3Amaster+workflow%3ABuild%2FRelease+is%3Asuccess+event%3Apush)

+### Initial setup
+Before running the app for the first time you will need to set up the accounts you want to fetch data from (importers).

+Now you can set up the exporters - where the data will be sent to.
+The CSV exporter is enabled by default.
+If you want to export to YNAB, see instructions at the end of the README.

 ## Running in a development environment

 ### Prerequisites